Prajwal-S-R/CRISPR-gRNA-design_Mini_Project/Readme_mecA_cas9_final.md

 The software will locate your target sequence like this below as highlighted (green).
 <img width="1812" height="922" alt="image-29" src="https://github.com/user-attachments/assets/dba10396-0c7f-4a00-b27f-365c2e01f306" />

 Observe keenly your PAM for Cas9 (NGG) in the target.
-Here PAM is 'TGG', to visualise differentiate it, add a feature named as PAM.
+Here PAM is **'TGG'**, to visualise differentiate it, add a feature named as PAM.
 For this select the PAM sequence and then go to Features --> Add feature
 <img width="1740" height="977" alt="image-31" src="https://github.com/user-attachments/assets/d4db7998-e32b-415f-a8a4-d5184bb9315d" />

 In feature, rename it to PAM and change the color, press ok.
 <img width="1840" height="887" alt="image-32" src="https://github.com/user-attachments/assets/4a0dd592-55fd-487e-8e89-1eccbfb5a882" />
 It features like this
 <img width="1702" height="472" alt="image-33" src="https://github.com/user-attachments/assets/e1675b6a-cc51-48c8-9162-b39e3df20a51" />

+Note: After designing guide, check for the homopolymers in seed region and also the GC content

 Likewise, select the remaining 20bp in target and add feature as Guide_1_Cas9.
 <img width="1822" height="967" alt="image-34" src="https://github.com/user-attachments/assets/d2e4975c-adf6-494a-80ad-dd4f43c4c591" />